withlimon/Accounting1.2/README.md

 > If you notice any typos or mistakes, feel free to pull request (with little explanation in the commit)
+> ![Account ing.pdf]

 # Introduction to Accounting
  * Origin: Count \rightarrow Account